manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

     y_true = tf.placeholder(dtype=tf.float32, shape=[None, Y_FEATURES], name="target")
 ```

 Both `X_FEATURES` and `Y_FEATURES` are computed during the script execution, as each numpy array contains a [`shape`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html) option that returns the tuple of array dimensions, therefore we do not need to worry about what values are assigned to these variables.
-Becasue we used `None` for the first dimension in the shape parameter for both placeholders we do not need to worry about the length of the data eather. .
+Because we used `None` for the first dimension in the shape parameter for both placeholders we do not need to worry about the length of the data either.

 In general, when we create placeholders for dense neural networks, the shape parameter should be a vector of the form: `[BATCH_SIZE, FEATURE NUMBER]`.
 As mentioned in the previous example, providing an explicit value for `BATCH_SIZE` could potentially cause a problem, thus it is common to use `None` instead.
 Therefore, as rule of thumb is to use the following for the `shape` parameter `[None, FEATURE NUMBER]`.

 You might noticed the following command before the input definition, [`tf.reset_default_graph()`](https://www.tensorflow.org/api_docs/python/tf/reset_default_graph).
-This function, as the name suggests, clears and resets values in the the default graph stack.
-This meants that every time,  before we construct our graph, we ensure that all previously attached elements to the graph are removed.
+This function, as the name suggests, clears and resets values in the default graph stack.
+This means that every time before we construct our graph, we ensure that all previously attached elements to the graph are removed.

 #### Linear Regression Model